pollere/pping/docker/Readme.md

 Only Linux binaries are currently scripted, and the only dependency is Docker.
 Compiled binaries and libraries are dropped in the current directory.

 Some rudimentary help is built in to get you off to a running start adding support for more build environments or platforms.
-This was inspired by the build not working on my default environment - build statically on Ubuntu 16.04 and copying over the binaries solved the problem.
+This was inspired by the build not working on my default environment - a static build using Ubuntu 16.04 in Docker and copying over the binaries solved the problem.

 You can try other build environments by playing around with the Dockerfile.